Sandeep56527/Bank_Loan_Segmentation_Using_-Sql-Excel-Tableau/README.md

   - Open Tableau and refresh the data connections.
   - Navigate through the dashboards for interactive visualizations.

----

-## Contribution

-If you'd like to contribute to this project, please follow the standard fork, branch, pull request workflow.

-1. **Fork the Repository**: Fork the repository to your own GitHub account.

-2. **Create a New Branch**: Create a new branch off the `main` branch for your feature or bug fix.

-    ```bash
-    git checkout -b feature-branch
-    ```

-3. **Make Your Changes**: Make your desired changes to the codebase.

-4. **Commit Your Changes**: Commit your changes with a descriptive commit message.

-    ```bash
-    git commit -m "Add new feature"
-    ```

-5. **Push to the Branch**: Push your changes up to your forked repository.

-    ```bash
-    git push origin feature-branch
-    ```

-6. **Open a Pull Request**: Open a pull request from your forked branch to the main repository’s `main` branch.
-Provide a clear description of your changes and any relevant context.

-Your pull request will be reviewed, and once approved, it will be merged into the main project.
-Thank you for your contribution!

----

 ## Conclusion

 This project has provided valuable insights into the bank's loan portfolio, highlighting trends in loan applications, funding, repayment statuses, and borrower demographics.
 Through rigorous data analysis using SQL, Excel, Power BI, and Tableau, actionable insights have been uncovered that can inform strategic decision-making within the organization.